 I have written in the past about the importance of looking after your eyes.
-Working on computers I have always made sure that I get my own eyes checked regularly and I have always made sure that my children get checked regularly too.
-You may have noticed from family photographs that Curly has to wear glasses, this was picked up on an eye test when he was just 5 years old.
-Last year was the first year that the opticians have begun to notice a slight improvement in his eyes, just imagine how bad things could have got if we hadn’t got him checked out in the first place.
+Working on computers, I have always made sure that I get my own eyes checked regularly, and I have always made sure that my children get checked regularly.
+You may have noticed from family photographs that Curly has to wear glasses.
+This was picked up on an eye test when he was just 5 years old.
+Last year was the first year that the opticians noticed a slight improvement in his eyes.
+Just imagine how bad things could have got if we hadn’t got him checked out in the first place.

 Taking care of our eyesight

-I take eyesight very seriously, I love to be able to see the world around me, to watch my children grow.
-It’s part of the reason that I take so many photographs, they change so quickly that I don’t ever want to forget a single moment.
-Looking back on old photographs is great because we get to see a moment captured in time, but that was ‘my’ moment in time captured the way that I saw it happening, not necessarily the way my children or my Husband saw it.
-Do you ever think about what life looks like through a child’s eyes, do they see the world the way that we do, do they even look at the same things?
+I take my eyesight very seriously.
+I love to be able to see the world around me, to watch my children grow.
+It’s part of the reason that I take so many photographs.
+They change so quickly that I don’t ever want to forget a single moment.
+Looking back on old photographs is great because we get to see a moment captured in time, but that was ‘my’ moment in time captured how I saw it happening, not necessarily the way my children or my Husband saw it.
+Do you ever think about what life looks like through a child’s eyes?
+Do they see the world the way that we do?
+Do they even look at the same things?

-I wanted to put that theory to the test and so this week I have let the children loose with a digital camera of their own.
-You’ll have to bear with the photographs, the camera is not the best by any means so the quality of the pictures isn’t great but that’s not the point here, the point is what they wanted to capture and how they did it.
+I wanted to put that theory to the test, and so this week, I have let the children loose with a digital camera of their own.
+You’ll have to bear with the photographs.
+The camera is not the best by any means, so the pictures’ quality isn’t great, but that’s not the point here.
+The point is what they wanted to capture and how they did it.
 This is the world through my children’s eyes . . .